-3. Dealings by principal traders
+3. "Book flattening" by connected principal traders

-After a principal trader is presumed to be acting in concert by virtue of Rules 7.2(a) or (b), it may stand down from its dealing activities.
-In such circumstances, with the prior consent of the Panel, the principal trader may reduce its interest in offeree company securities or offeror securities, or may acquire interests in such securities with a view to reducing any short position, without such dealings being relevant for the purposes of Rules 4.2, 4.4, 5, 6, 9, 11 and 36, notwithstanding the usual application of the presumptions of acting in concert and Rules 7.2(a) and (b).
-The Panel will also normally, pursuant to Rule 4.6, consent to connected principal traders taking action to unwind a securities borrowing or lending transaction in respect of relevant securities of the offeree company in such circumstances.
-The Panel will not normally require such dealings to be disclosed under Rules 4.6, 8.4, 24.4 or 25.4.
-Any such dealings must take place within a time period agreed in advance by the Panel.
+(a) With the prior consent of the Panel, after a connected principal trader is presumed to be acting in concert with an offeror or the offeree company, it may, within a time period agreed in advance by the Panel:

+- (i) reduce its interests in securities of the offeree company or an offeror, or acquire interests in such securities with a view to reducing any short position, without such dealings being relevant for the purposes of Rules 4.2, 4.4, 5, 6, 9.5, 11 and 36; and - (ii) pursuant to Rule 4.6, take action to unwind a securities borrowing or lending transaction in respect of relevant securities of the offeree company. - (b) Any such dealings must be disclosed under Rules 4.6, 8.4, 24.4 or 25.4, as appropriate.

-4. Dealings by discretionary fund managers
+4. Dealings by connected fund managers

-- (a) After a discretionary fund manager is presumed to be acting in concert with an offeror or potential offeror by virtue of Rule 7.2(a), any acquisition by it of any interest in offeree company securities will normally be relevant for Rules 5, 6, 9, 11 and 36.
-Similarly, any acquisition of any interest in offeree company securities by a discretionary fund manager after it is presumed to be acting in concert by virtue of Rule 7.2(b) will not normally be permitted by virtue of Rule 4.4(a).
-However, with the prior consent of the Panel, a discretionary fund manager connected with either the offeree company or an offeror or potential offeror will normally be permitted to acquire an interest in offeree company securities, with a view to reducing any short position, without such acquisitions being relevant for the purposes of Rules 4.4(a), 5, 6, 9, 11 and 36, notwithstanding the usual application of the presumptions of acting in concert and Rules 7.2(a) and (b).
-The Panel will also normally, pursuant to Rule 4.6, consent to connected discretionary fund managers taking action to unwind securities borrowing transactions in respect of relevant securities of the offeree company in such circumstances.
-Any such acquisitions or unwinding arrangements must take place within a time period agreed in advance by the Panel and should be disclosed pursuant to Rule 8.4, Rule 4.6 or Note 2 on Rule 4.6, as appropriate. - (b) After the commencement of the offer period, with the prior consent of the Panel, a discretionary fund manager connected with an offeror will normally be permitted to sell offeree company securities without such sales being relevant for the purposes of Rule 4.2, notwithstanding the usual application of the presumptions of acting in concert and Rule 7.2(a).
-Any such sale should be disclosed under Rule 8.4.
+- (a) After a connected fund manager is presumed to be acting in concert with an offeror or the offeree company, it may, with the prior consent of the Panel and within a time period agreed in advance by the Panel: - (i) acquire an interest in securities of the offeree company, with a view to reducing any short position, without such acquisitions being relevant for the purposes of Rules 4.4, 5, 6, 9.5, 11 and 36; and - (ii) pursuant to Rule 4.6, take action to unwind a securities borrowing transaction in respect of relevant securities of the offeree company. - (b) Any such dealings must be disclosed under Rule 8.4, Rule 4.6 or Note 2 on Rule 4.6, as appropriate. - (c) After the commencement of the offer period, with the prior consent of the Panel, a connected fund manager presumed to be acting in concert with an offeror may sell offeree company securities without such sales being relevant for the purposes of Rule 4.2.
+Any such sale must be disclosed under Rule 8.4.

-The Panel should be consulted if, once the identity of the offeror or potential offeror is publicly known, it becomes apparent that the number of shares in which the offeror or potential offeror and persons acting in concert with it, including any connected discretionary fund managers and principal traders to which Rule 7.2(a) applies, are interested carry in aggregate 30% or more of the voting rights of the offeree company.
+The Panel should be consulted if, once the identity of the offeror or potential offeror is publicly known, it becomes apparent that the number of shares in which the offeror or potential offeror and persons acting in concert with it, including any connected fund managers and connected principal traders to which Rule 7.2(a) applies, are interested carry in aggregate 30% or more of the voting rights of the offeree company.